 Yes, you can check your own blood sugar level using a glucometer.
 This portable device measures your blood glucose levels from a small drop of blood, usually taken from your fingertip.
 By regularly monitoring your blood sugar, you can better manage your diabetes and make informed decisions about diet, exercise, and medication.
 Always follow the instructions provided with your glucometer and consult your doctor for guidance on how often to test and what your target levels should be.

 A blood sugar level of 135 mg/dL after 8 hours of not eating is considered high and falls within the prediabetes range.
-It indicates impaired glucose tolerance, emphasizing the need for lifestyle modifications and monitoring to stop diabetes progression.
-However, a blood sugar level of of 135 mg/dL after 2 hours of eating is considered normal.
+It indicates impaired glucose tolerance, emphasising the need for lifestyle modifications and monitoring to stop diabetes progression.
+However, a blood sugar level of 135 mg/dL after 2 hours of eating is considered normal.

 A blood sugar level of 120 mg/dL after eating is generally considered within the normal range.